kulbirsaini/docvc/source/index.rst

 MySQL Setup
 ----------------

-Videocache requires MySQL to store information about cached videos, maintain a queue of videos to be cached in background and other activity.
-We need to install and setup MySQL before we can proceed with Videocache installation.
+VideoCache requires MySQL to store information about cached videos, maintain a queue of videos to be cached in background and other activity.
+We need to install and setup MySQL before we can proceed with VideoCache installation.

 If you are Ubuntu, Debian, LinuxMint or on a Debian derivative OS, you can run the following command to install MySQL::